DrAShabut/AndroidDev/session-1.md

 - _It is preferred to keep all the examples in one folder and name it “Android App Development”._

-6. Click Finish to see your app created with an Activity (java based file) called MainActivity and a Layout (xml based file) called activity_main.
+6. Click Finish to see your app created with an Activity (Java-based file) called MainActivity and a Layout (XML-based file) called activity_main.
 If your project is created successfully, you will see the following project screen:

 ![image](uploads/252b9f3d0766cd65243d9e0abecaed5e/image.png)